 Of course lets also get down to it and say that Christmas has always been a great time for video games.
 Christmas is that key holiday when a lot of kids got their consoles.
 I got an Atari 7800 (that ended up not working) and my NES both on Christmas.
 Not to mention my first real PC, and a gaggle of Atari 2600, NES, Commodore 64, and PC games over the years.

-Now my 7800, and NES where both complete surprises to me so I never anticipated them under the tree.
+Now my 7800, and NES were both complete surprises to me so I never anticipated them under the tree.
 The PC on the other hand, hell yeah!
 No I know a lot of you are saying “a computer, that ain’t retro gaming!”.
-Well to me it is since PC gaming back then was so different and so where the games, and how they where presented.
+Well to me it is since PC gaming back then was so different as were the games, and how they were presented.

 To me the PC meant access to the internet, and of course flight sims.
-As you may no from previous posts a lot of my gaming both on Atari 2600 and NES was and attempt to get a flying experience, bit I think we all know Top Gun, and Afterburner aren’t exactly flight sims in the truest sense.
+As you may no from previous posts a lot of my gaming both on Atari 2600 and NES was and attempt to get a flying experience, and I think we all know Top Gun, and Afterburner on the NES aren’t exactly flight sims in the truest sense.

 This Christmas anticipation is a huge part of our collective retro-gaming experience.
 We all had it happen at one time or another.

 So what about you?
 Was there a video game, or console that you anticipated under the tree?
 Did you get it?
 If so what was it?

 Anyway readers Merry Christmas!
 I will see you again after the holiday.